EdOber-DA/leaflet-challenge/README.md

 The Leaflet Challenge is to build an interactive map that displays geocoded global earthquake activity.
 Part 1 includes data from the past week as markers that are color coded based on depth, sized according to magnitude, and a legend that explains the color coding.
 Part 2 adds tectonic plate line overlay and controls to add or remove layers, or change the map type.

 Landing page for the assignment: https://edober-da.github.io/leaflet-challenge/

-(* Note: this is for Part-2 which includes all the features of part 1 and part 2)
+(* Note: this landing page is for Part-2 which includes all the features of part 1 and part 2)

 ## Folders: